SioKCronin/swarmopt/README.md

 # Swarm Baselines

+This repo is dedicated to providing high quality implemnetations of swarm intelligence algorithms in Python, organized by their application.

 Swarm optimization refers to one of several variations of nature-inspired optimization heuristics, including particle swarm optimization (PSO), presented by Eberhart and Kennedy in 1995.
-In addition to PSO variants, this branch of optimization has sprouted many blossoms, ranging from ant colony optimization (ACO) to the Krill herd algorithm (prepare yourself for an onlsaught of acroynyms).
+This branch of optimization has sprouted many blossoms, ranging from ant colony optimization (ACO) to the Krill herd algorithm (prepare yourself for an onlsaught of acroynyms).

-I've started this repo to provide high quality implemnetations in Python, organized by their application.
-My hope is that by including a wide variety I can help underscore the potential of stochastic process in optimization, and perhaps prime the canvas for algorithm innovation.
+My hope is that by including a wide variety I can help underscore the potential of stochastic process in optimization in general, and perhaps prime the canvas for algorithm innovation.

-In the docs, I ahve included information on what sets each algorithm apart, and examples of when each might be best applied.
+In the docs, I have included information on what sets each algorithm apart, and examples of when each might be best applied.

 ## Algorithms
 ### Single Objective